marco-luzzara/OAuth2-OpenIDConnect/README.md

 - `MAX_AUTH_CODE_LIFETIME`: the maximum number of seconds an auth code is considered valid
 - `MAX_ACCESS_TOKEN_LIFETIME`: the maximum number of seconds an access token is considered valid, before being refreshed
 - `MAX_REFRESH_TOKEN_LIFETIME`: the maximum number of seconds a refresh token is considered valid
+- `MAX_ID_TOKEN_LIFETIME`: maximum number of seconds an id token is considered valid

 Then we need 2 storages:
 - a Redis db for the users' sessions